The History of Bergen

 It’s worth noting that during this time Bergen was one of the largest cities in Scandinavia.
 In 1300, approximately 7,000 people lived in Bergen, compared to 3,000 in Nidaros (Trondheim) and 2,000 in Oslo.
 At the time, medium-sized cities in Europe had a population between 5,000-10,000, and Bergen was the only Norwegian city of this magnitude.
 In the 1600s, Bergen was the largest city in the Nordics with 15,000 inhabitants; Copenhagen had about 13,000 and Trondheim, Norway’s second-largest city, had about 5,000 inhabitants.
 Bergen remained the largest city in Norway until the 1830s when it was overtaken by the capital Christiania (Oslo).

-Trading Dominance Ends
+Trade Dominance Ends

 20th Century Growth

-In 1901, women were granted municipal voting rights in Norway, and in Bergen, a handful of female municipal representatives were elected that year.
+In 1901, women were granted municipal voting rights in Norway, and a handful of female municipal representatives were elected in Bergen that year.

 World War II